chromium/chromium/docs/initialize_blink_features.md

 \[1]: `base::FeatureList::IsEnabled(features::kNewFeatureX)` is still
 false.
 These combinations are suitable for features there are fully implemented at blink side.
-Otherwise normally the blink feature should not have a status so that the Chromium feature can fully controll the feature.
+Otherwise normally the blink feature should not have a status so that the Chromium feature can fully control the feature.

 \[2]: This combination is counter-intuitive and should be avoided.